ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_zdu_overview.md

 {
-    "title": "Zero downtime upgrade",
+    "title": "Minimal downtime upgrade",
-    "linkTitle": "Zero downtime upgrade",
+    "linkTitle": "Minimal downtime upgrade",
     "weight": 40,
     "date": "2019-10-07",
-    "description": "Perform a zero downtime upgrade (ZDU) to API Gateway 7.7."
+    "description": "Perform a minimal downtime upgrade to API Gateway 7.7."
 }

+{{% alert title="Caution" color="warning" %}}
+Zero downtime upgrade (ZDU) is not always achievable for systems with high complexity or restrictions.
+The following instructions are designed to help you upgrade to API Gateway 7.7 with as little downtime as possible.
+{{% /alert %}}

-The standard process to upgrade to API Gateway 7.7 involves a short period of downtime during the apply phase.
+The standard process to upgrade to API Gateway 7.7 involves a short period of downtime during the _apply_ phase.
 With most `.fed` files, this downtime should not be more than a few minutes.
-However, with bigger `.fed` files of large and complex configurations, this downtime can be longer.
-This topic describes an approach you can take, and some sample scripts you can use as a reference, to achieve a zero downtime upgrade (ZDU) to API Gateway 7.7.
+However, with bigger `.fed` files of large and complex configurations, the downtime can be longer.

+This topic describes an approach you can take, and some sample scripts you can use as a reference, to achieve a minimal downtime upgrade to API Gateway 7.7.

-This approach involves the use of a load balancer to ensure that available API Gateways can always process traffic, and if you are using a DevOps framework, the ZDU sample scripts provide an example for a basic high availability (HA) deployment and an nginx load balancer, to help you understand the required steps.
-The ZDU sample scripts provide an example only, and although the scripts are somewhat configurable, you must adapt them for your specific needs.
+This approach involves the use of a load balancer to ensure that available API Gateways can always process traffic.
+If you are using a DevOps framework, the sample scripts provide an example for a basic high availability (HA) deployment and an NGINX load balancer to help you understand the required steps.
+The sample scripts provide an example only, and although the scripts are somewhat configurable, you must adapt them for your specific needs.

-The ZDU scripts package is available from [Axway Support](https://support.axway.com/).
+You can download the `API Gateway and API Manager 7.7 Zero Downtime Upgrade Scripts` package from [Axway Support](https://support.axway.com/).
 The package includes scripts for Linux.

 {{< alert title="Note" color="primary" >}}
-Use the ZDU sample scripts only for upgrading from API Gateway 7.5.2 or later to 7.7 when Cassandra contains all the shared data.
+Use the sample scripts only for upgrading from API Gateway 7.5.2 or later to 7.7 when Cassandra contains all the shared data.

 We recommend that you perform a full upgrade that is completed in a single attempt.
 Because shared data (in particular quota counts) are involved, it is possible that this data could degrade if an upgraded subset of the domain coexists with a non-upgraded subset for a significant period of time.
 {{< /alert >}}